crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 Notably this line 34 in the sample java program is testing if a counter has exceeded "MAX_VALUE".
-When we take more thread dumps, fastWorkerA is almost always on this specific line; most likely because it is the slowest line executed in every loop, the other being incrementing the counter.
+When we take more thread dumps, fastWorkerA is almost always on this specific line.
+Testing the counter is the slowest line executed in every loop, the other being incrementing the counter.

 ```java